tomamic/tomamic.github.io/mdp/rust.md

 println!("{}", first);
 ```

-- The borrow checker is your friend
+- *The borrow checker is your friend!*
     - What if the vector needs reallocation?
     - Enclose the `first` ref in a block `{ … }`